 - Giving you the option to choose Home, Restaurant, or Healthier Fast Food Choices.

 - Setting Realistic Goals that fit into your personal & professional lifestyle.

-- Teaching you not only how to lose the weight, but how to keep it off.
+- Teaching you not only how to lose weight, but how to keep it off.

 Unfortunately, just checking for obesity genes won’t help much.
 However, evaluating an individual’s metabolic makeup can be very useful.
 Checking for glucose-insulin resistance, a specialized blood test called a 2-hour glucose tolerance test (2-hour GTT) begins the process.
-Measuring salivary hormones levels of estrogen, cortisol and T3 provides clues to the individual’s hormones regulating fat metabolism.
-In addition we utilize, state of the art computer bioelectrical impedance analysis (BIA).
+Measuring salivary hormone levels of estrogen, cortisol, and T3 provides clues to the individual’s hormones regulating fat metabolism.
+In addition, we utilize, state-of-the-art computer bioelectrical impedance analysis (BIA).
 BIA is just like getting an ECG (electrocardiogram).
-It is much less expensive as well as taking all of 3 minutes.
-BIA provides an efficient, reliable and reproducible method of measuring and monitoring an individual’s body composition of percent fat to lean muscle, intracellular to extracellular hydration status and overall cell vitality.
-Combining all this with a thorough physical exam and nutritional/ dietary/lifestyle history gives Judy Manisco and myself the information to work with you in obtaining your unique health goals.
+It is much less expensive as well as taking all 3 minutes.
+BIA provides an efficient, reliable, and reproducible method of measuring and monitoring an individual’s body composition of percent fat to lean muscle, intracellular to extracellular hydration status, and overall cell vitality.
+Combining all this with a thorough physical exam and nutritional/ dietary/lifestyle history gives Judy Manasco and me the information to work with you in obtaining your unique health goals.

 To life and good health,